 Most ships have multiple HUD's (Heads Up Display) that display a variety of information, and we can switch between these on the display itself.
 On any of your ships HUD's there is a menu button in the top left.
 Holding F, Select Menu in the top left of any HUD, then select Comms.
 If you are within hailing distance of the Landing Services, the option to contact them will appear on the list:

 Your MobiGlas is your personal assistant, and allows access to your inventory, contracts list and, among many other things, your Comms channels.
 To access the Commlink page, hit F11 on your keyboard and the page will immediately appear on your MobiGlas.
-As long as you are close enough (Within 5km-7km) of the Landing Services, they will appear on the left hand menu under the Contacts menu.
+As long as you are close enough (Within 5km-7km) of the Landing Services, they will appear on the left hand menu under the Friends menu.
+The Spaceport will always be at the top of this list.
 Select the arrow next to the Landing Services to hail them.

 Landing in the designated area